bozsahin/thebench/README.md

 4. <a href="https://www.sbcl.org/">SBCL</a>.
 This is the Lisp that TheBench uses.

    The instructions in the official site to install it are not for the faint-hearted.
-Fear not, because sbcl is available as a package in ALL linuxes.
+Fear not, because sbcl is available as a package in MANY linuxes.

    Just google 'package manager for XX' where XX is your system (macOS, Ubuntu, etc) and follow the instructions there.
-(I once automated all this, but that needed sudo privileges).

    For example, <code>brew</code> is MacOS package manager. <code>apt</code> is for Ubuntu and its derivatives. <code>yum</code> is for many others, etc.

+   If you are willing and able to 'sudo' in your machine, run the installer below with INSTALL option in UPPERCASE.
+   (The installer deteects many of the package managers, like <code>apt-get, dnf, yum, pamac</code>.
+However, if are in a MACOS, you will have to first install brew yourself.
+   <a href="https://brew.sh/">Here</a> is its web site for download and install.)

 TO INSTALL:

 NOTE: The installer does not require sudo password or any password, and needs no package manager.